Fujifilm X-E4 Recommended Memory Cards

 This list has few great SD memory card recommendations for the Fujifilm X-E4.

-Sandisk is always the go-to brand and one of the top sellers and best cards, but lately, the new Sony E card has been a nice option.
-For only a little bit more money you get a card that has UHS-II write speeds but is UHS-I rated for reading speeds, providing you with a great bang for the buck.
+For Stills Shooters: Sandisk has always been the go-to brand and one of the top sellers and best cards, but lately, the new Sony E card is also a nice option if you want some faster transfer speeds to your computer with a UHS-II reader.

-The Delkin Black card is a tougher build, and the new Kingston Canvas Go cards have been great as well.
+The Delkin Black card is a tougher build which is working well with Fujifilm cameras, and the new Kingston Canvas Go! cards are also performing really well in camera.

-You can’t go wrong with any of these cards, so check sales and the price and go with the best deal.
+You can’t go wrong with any of these cards, so check sales and the price and go with the best deal, but know that all you really need for the Fujifilm X-E4 is a UHS-I card that is U3 rated.

 |Recommended Cards||In-Camera Speeds (X-T4)||USB-C Write||USB-C Read||Price|